+This is a system of linear equations in $\{\beta_k:k=1,\ldots,n\}$ and can easily be solved.
+In particular, note that the first equation in \eqref{eq:coeff-roots} involves only $\beta_n$, the second involves only $(\beta_{n-1},\beta_n)$, and so forth.
+Thus, we begin with the first equation, calculating the value of $\beta_n$, then plug its value into the second equation to solve for $\beta_{n-1}$, and continue with the other equations in the same fashion to solve for $\beta_{n-2},\ldots,\beta_2, \beta_1$ one at a time.

-Further, we may set $\beta_0$ such that $\E[\epsilon_t] = \sum_{k=0}^3 \beta_k v_t^k = 0$---that is,
+Further, we may set $\beta_0$ such that $\E[\varepsilon_t] = \sum_{k=0}^n \beta_k v_t^k = 0$, that is,

-Therefore, for any arbitrary $(r_1,r_2,r_3)$ such that $c/r_k\in(0,1)$, $k=1,2,3$, there exist $(\beta_0,\beta_1,\beta_2,\beta_3)$---given by equations \eqref{eq:coeff-roots} and \eqref{eq:coeff-roots2}---such that $r_1$, $r_2$, and $r_3$ are three real fixed points of equation~\eqref{eq:bias}.
+Therefore, for any arbitrary sequence $\{r_k: k=1,\ldots,n\}$ such that $c/r_k\in(0,1)$ for each $k$, there exist a sequence $\{\beta_k:k=0,1,\ldots,n\}$---given by equations \eqref{eq:coeff-roots} and \eqref{eq:coeff-roots2}---such that $\{r_k: k=1,\ldots,n\}$ are $n$ real fixed points of equation~\eqref{eq:bias}.
 Note that our method of constructing multiple self-fulling biases can be generalized.
 For an arbitrary number of self-fulling biases with arbitrary values, we can again let the covariates be uniformly distributed and construct the noise as a higher-order polynomial of the covariates.
 The coefficients of the polynomial can again be solved via linear equations.